 4. “I know it might sound like extra pressure.
 That’s not my intent.”

 Whatever you say before or after, you want to get these lines.
 Any implication that you’re being left out will feel like extra pressure.
 You’re sounding like another mouth to feed, so show your understanding by adding in, “I know you’re exhausted and depleted.”
-But also know that requests for attention can go through a filter and be heard like wanting sex and that might not be anywhere on your partner’s wish list.
+But also know that requests for attention can go through a filter and be heard like wanting physical intimacy and that might not be anywhere on your partner’s wish list.
 Be sure to stress that it’s about finding time together, and, “Help her get it that you’re caring about the relationship,” Bader says.

 5. “Hey I’ve been feeling a bit neglected lately.”